US charges Chinese tech giant Huawei, top executive

 Prosecutors are seeking to extradite the company’s chief financial officer, Meng Wanzhou, and allege she committed fraud by misleading banks about Huawei’s business dealings in Iran.
 She was arrested on Dec.
 1 in Canada.

+The criminal charges in Brooklyn and Seattle come as trade talks between China and the U.S. are scheduled for this week.

+“As I told high-level Chinese law enforcement officials in August_we need more law enforcement cooperation with China,” acting Attorney General Matt Whitaker said at a news conference with other Cabinet officials, including Commerce Secretary Wilbur Ross and Homeland Security Secretary Kirstjen Nielsen.
+“China should be concerned about criminal activities by Chinese companies_and China should take action.”

 U.S. prosecutors charge that Huawei used a Hong Kong shell company to sell equipment in Iran in violation of U.S. sanctions.
-Huawei had done business in Iran through a Hong Kong company called Skycom and alleged that Meng mislead U.S. banks into believing the two companies were separate, according to the Justice Department.
+Huawei had done business in Iran through a Hong Kong company called Skycom and alleged that Meng misled U.S. banks into believing the two companies were separate, according to the Justice Department.

 Most Read Business Stories